Nozbe/NoOffice.org/_book/home.md

 Just do your research and get a great chair.

-### Get a second screen, or even third!
+### Get an additional screen!

 I've always had additional screens in my home office.
 I'm typing these words on the iPad Pro, but right behind it I have an iMac 5K with several web sites open.
 Additionally, I hooked up yet another screen (an old Thunderbolt Display) to it to have even more screen real estate.

-> An additional screen improves your productivity dramatically!

 Even when I'm out and about in a cafeteria only with my iPad, I still put my phone on a stand as my additional reference screen.
-It's just so useful to have additional screen real estate!
+It's just so useful to have some extra screen real estate!

+An additional reason for a second screen is the ergonomics.
+When you have two screens you are not looking down at one monitor all the time, thus straining your neck.

 Recently as we were reviewing our company policy in Nozbe on gadgets and office equipment, we realized that around 30% of our staff didn't have a second screen.
 They thought they didn't need it so they never bought it.
 We changed our policy and just decided on a monitor model and shipped it to everyone who didn't have one.